Skip to content

 ‘Oh my god.
 You’ll be wanting to go down the sewers next,’ Richard said, wagging his head in disbelief.

-‘Well, it’s funny you should say that but the the sewers of the city are one of its most astonishing features,’ Michael replied.
+‘Well, it’s funny you should say that but the sewers of the city are one of its most astonishing features,’ Michael replied.
 ‘I read once that the Cloaca Maxima is one of the world’s earliest sewage systems.
 It was constructed in 600 BC, you know.’

 Richard just laughed, slapped his thighs and lent across to the next seat.
 He said, ‘My friend here wants to spend the rest of the holiday going down the sewers.
-He thinks that’s a better way of sight-seeing than wandering around all these bloody ruins above the ground.’
+He thinks that’s a better way of sightseeing than wandering around all these bloody ruins above the ground.’

 The person in the next seat peered at Michael but he was busy reading the leaflet he had been given at the catacombs.
 The coach arrived outside the hotel and the party filed in to get ready for the evening event.
 At dinner, the boys were given a table with an elderly German couple who spoke no English.
 As they waded through an incredibly large bowl of tomato soup, Richard said, ‘Really Michael, I wish you would try to cheer up a bit.
-We are supposed to be here to enjoy ourselves, not spending all the time reading silly leaflets and studying history.
+We are supposed to be here to enjoy ourselves, not spend all the time reading silly leaflets and studying history.
 You make me despair sometimes.’

 Michael was not at all pleased with this remark.
 He said, ‘Listen.
 We are in the world’s most historic city.
 We really should try to learn a bit about it.
 In fact, I am enjoying it all a lot.
 I love history and I don’t suppose I will ever get the chance to come here again.
 So, why shouldn’t I take an interest in the things we are seeing?
 And one more thing.
 Please don’t start complaining that we are going to see an opera tonight.
 You agreed to book it.
 You paid the money for it.’
 Michael paused while he ladled some more soup into his mouth before continuing, ‘And anyway, it’s a very exciting performance.
 Chico was telling me about it; there will be live animals on stage and thousands of extras.’